Labyrinth: Cretan labyrinth

 where young men and women, of the age of those sent to Crete as prey for the Minotaur, would dance together.
 By extension, in popular legend the palace is associated with the myth of the Minotaur.

 In the 2000s, archaeologists explored other potential sites of the labyrinth.
 Oxford University geographer Nicholas Howarth believes that "Evans's hypothesis that the palace of Knossos is also the Labyrinth must be treated sceptically."
 Howarth and his team conducted a search of an underground complex known as the Skotino cave but concluded that it was formed naturally.
 Another contender is a series of tunnels at Gortyn, accessed by a narrow crack but expanding into interlinking caverns.
 Unlike the Skotino cave, these caverns have smooth walls and columns, and appear to have been at least partially man-made.
 This site corresponds to a labyrinth symbol on a 16th-century map of Crete in a book of maps in the library of Christ Church, Oxford.
 A map of the caves themselves was produced by the French in 1821.
 The site was also used by German soldiers to store ammunition during the Second World War.
 Howarth's investigation was shown on a documentary produced for the National Geographic Channel.

 The Egyptian labyrinth

-More generally, labyrinth might be applied to any extremely complicated maze-like structure.
-In Book II of his Histories, Herodotus applies the term "labyrinth" to a building complex in Egypt "near the place called the City of Crocodiles", that he considered to surpass the pyramids:
+In Book II of his Histories, Herodotus applies the term "labyrinth" to a building complex in Egypt "near the place called the City of Crocodiles", that he considered to surpass the pyramids.
+The structure, which may have been a collection of funerary temples such as are commonly found near Egyptian pyramids, was destroyed in antiquity and can only be partially reconstructed.
 During the nineteenth century, the remains of this ancient Egyptian structure were discovered at Hawara in the Faiyum Oasis by Flinders Petrie at the foot of the pyramid of the twelfth-dynasty pharaoh Amenemhat III (reigned c.
 1860 BC to c.
 1814 BC).
-The Classical accounts of various authors (Herodotus, Strabo, Pliny the Elder, among others) are not entirely consistent, perhaps due to degradation of the structure during Classical times.
-The structure may have been a collection of funerary temples such as are commonly found near Egyptian pyramids.
-Records indicate that Amenemhat's daughter Sobekneferu made additions to the complex during her reign as king of Egypt.

-In 1898, the Harpers Dictionary of Classical Antiquities described the structure as "the largest of all the temples of Egypt, the so-called Labyrinth, of which, however, only the foundation stones have been preserved."

-Herodotus' description of the Egyptian Labyrinth inspired some central scenes in Bolesław Prus' 1895 historical novel Pharaoh.